summerive/Study_Logs/README.md

-# Engineering
+# Study_Logs
-In this repository, progress of engineering task or record of studies are treated.
+The study records are covered in this repository.
-To see in detail, go to issue section.
+Each issue represents a study theme.